mauroseb/mauroseb.github.io/_posts/2020-04-02-OCP43-on-azure-tests.md

               "scope": "user_impersonation",
               "startTime": "2020-04-01T00:26:30.437474"
             }
+{% endhighlight %}

- - Create a cluster in ```cloud.redhat.com```, pick Azure as infrastructure provider, method IPI and download the oc client, openshift-installer and pull-secret
+ - Create a cluster in <cloud.redhat.com>, pick Azure as infrastructure provider, method IPI and download the oc client, openshift-installer and pull-secret

 ## Install